View Nepal Tour Packages in Detail

 • Insurance cost of the guide and other team members

-• Every government imposes taxes
+• Every government imposed taxes

 Excludes